School of Medicine

 Clinical Associate Professor, Medicine - Endocrinology, Gerontology, & Metabolism

-Current Research and Scholarly Interests Type I and type II diabetes, insulin pump therapy, glucose sensor technology, insulin resistance, PCOS, thyroid disorders
+Current Research and Scholarly Interests Diabetes type I and type II, insulin pump therapy, glucose sensor technology, insulin resistance, PCOS, thyroid disorders

 Associate Professor of Medicine (Endocrinology, Gerontology and Metabolism)